-This course is accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporate Engineer.
+This course is accredited by the Institution of Engineering and Technology on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporated Engineer.

 Year 1 develops fundamental skills and knowledge in music technology and electronic engineering.
 You’ll learn about sound and music technologies, research skills, analogue and digital electronics, and begin to learn how to program embedded systems, all while creating your own electronic music.

 The second year of the course develops contextual awareness and applied skills.
 You’ll develop your electronic music creation and production skills while learning about music in its critical and practical contexts.
-Project work will also allow you to apply your knowledge to specific engineering problems – you’ll develop a mobile app and design a prototype product with an embedded system.
+Project work will also allow you to apply your knowledge to specific engineering problems, such as prototyping a product with an embedded system.

 The final year emphasises research and project work at the intersection of music and technology.
 As well as your group project in music, multimedia and electronics, you can choose to specialise in composition, applied creative technology, or musicology for your independent work.
 You’ll learn how microelectronic technology is used to process digital signals and how content is distributed, as well as learning more about development tools for embedded devices.
 Projects are open-brief, and this enables you to develop your own specialism in creative music technologies—excellent preparation for your future career.

 You’ll study engineering ethics as part of your course, with lectures and/or seminars in each year of your study.
 Visit our engineering ethics webpage to find out more.